sickcodes/Docker-OSX/README.md

 wsl --install
 ```

  You can confirm WSL2 is enabled using `wsl -l -v` in PowerShell.
-To see other distributions that are available, use `wsl --install -l -o`.
+To see other distributions that are available, use `wsl -l -o`.

 If you have previously installed WSL1, upgrade to WSL 2.
 Check [this link to upgrade from WSL1 to WSL2](https://docs.microsoft.com/en-us/windows/wsl/install#upgrade-version-from-wsl-1-to-wsl-2).